Qarj/puppeteer-jest-example/README.md

-# work in progress - this is not ready

 # puppeteer-jest-example

-Installing and using Puppeteer and Jest with a simple example starting from scratch.
+Installing and using Puppeteer and Jest with a simple example.

+The instructions here will work on a newly built desktop without node, jest or puppeteer already installed.

+Time needed: 5 minutes max

 ## Windows Install